-Part 2:
+PART 2:

-This Supplementary Annual Trustee Report to CCSSP members contains an
+This Supplementary Annual Trustee Report to CCSSP members contains an update on information specific to your section of membership, including how your defined benefits are determined.

 Both parts of your Annual Trustee Report should be read carefully and kept for future reference.